 Additionally, if I were David Foster Wallace (may he rest in peace), and not the workaday hack that I am, I would have footnoted M. Doughty, rather than Soul Coughing, because to add that second parenthetical technically breaks up what would be an otherwise relatively good flowing lead sentence.
 But, I hate footnotes, so I kept the information in (and right now I’m sure so do you, because you’ve been forced to read inordinately small type at the bottom of this article and you wonder whether you even want to return to the main text).
 But then, I thought, hey, maybe I should discuss why I left both references in, because any editor who went to journalism school would have made me cut both facts out entirely as needless pop cultural pap.
 On the other hand, these are the same editors who have captained the sinking ship that is American journalism.

-All this considered, I love David Foster Wallace, though I definitely thought he was overrated in the pantheon of American writers because of them, but footnotes or not, he still managed to be a better food writer than most who call it a profession with his essay, Consider the Lobster.
+All this considered, I love David Foster Wallace, though I definitely thought he was overrated in the pantheon of American writers because he used footnotes.
+But, footnotes or not, he still managed to be a better food writer than most who call it a profession with his essay, Consider the Lobster.